WELCOME TO DALLAS!

 — A one-stop shop for food, I recommend

 Souk Kebab House for Middle Eastern, Saint Rocco’s for Italian, Amberjax for seafood, and Cake Bar for dessert.
 I used to live across the street from this area so I can attest to their flavorful dishes!
 Just be aware of your surroundings when you’re outside.
-It’s in an up and coming area so if you venture too far off, you’ll know very quickly which areas are the bad side of town.
+It’s in an up-and-coming area so if you venture too far off, you’ll know very quickly which areas are the bad side of town.

-— Located in the outskirts of Dallas in Las Colinas, it’s not a wonder my friends like to schedule get-togethers here!
+— Located in the outskirts of Dallas in Las Colinas, it’s no wonder my friends like to schedule get-togethers here!
 A casual atmosphere and good food?
 Yes, please.
 My favorite?
 For breakfast, get the Farmer’s Market and for lunch/dinner, get the rotisserie chicken and kale salad or the crispy chicken and spinach salad!
 I love them because they support local farmers with their farm-to-table philosophy!

 FANCY / DATE NIGHT